Standouts in softball all-star contests

-The Knights’ Tayler Jenkins and Payton Cox have been selected to the Class 5A-2A-1A South all-stars squad while the Hawkettes’ Brooke Patterson landed on the Class 4A-3A South team.
+The Knights’ Tayler Jenkins and Payton Cox were selected to the Class 5A-2A-1A South all-stars squad while the Hawkettes’ Brooke Patterson landed on the Class 4A-3A South team.

 The Cobras’ Kristen Hobbs is one of two coaches for the 5A-2A-1A South squad.